Chapter 1: “Only a Matter of Time”

 Put Yourself in Their Shoes

-In the begining of the film, teenagers Simone and Malvina share how they experienced anti-semitism in Belgium.
+In the beginning of the film, teenagers Simone and Malvina share how they experienced anti-semitism in Belgium.

 Decribe how you think Malvina felt about the way students and her teacher treated her.